Course - Marine Technology - Propulsion Systems, Safety and Environment - TMR4335

 TMR4335 - Marine Technology - Propulsion Systems, Safety and Environment

 Introduction to basic design and application of power systems for ships and offshore installations.
 Power consumption properties and operating profiles as basis for design and performance analysis of machinery systems.
 Characteristic properties, design and typical limitations of prime movers as diesel-, gas engines and gas turbines.
 Main factors affecting power, efficiency and exhaust emissions.
 Conventional and alternative marine fuels and principles of energy conversion by combustion.
 Air pollution and existing regulations.
 Understanding, application, and analysis of electric power systems and electric machines in propulsion and power generation systems onboard ships and general marine systems.
 Basic introduction to electric generators, converters, electric motors and propulsion drives, including control.
 Understanding and knowledge of risk, safety, reliability, and maintenance for design and operation of technical systems.
-Methods for calculating and assessing basic system availability, and life cycle cost analysis.
+Qualitative and quantitative methods for calculating and assessing risk, system reliability, availability, maintenance strategies, and life cycle cost analysis.
 Introduction to concepts, theory, methods and models.

 The courses in Marine Technology, namely the Marine basics, Structures, Hydrodynamics and Propulsion systems, safety and environment shall together enable the students to describe and understand the different aspects of marine technology and be able to carry out necessary engineering tasks related to design, construction and operation of marine systems.
 In addition, they shall give the student an overview of tools and methods for carrying out such work and certain training within communication skills building and teamwork.
 Marine Technology - Propulsion systems, safety and environment shall provide the understanding of modes of operation and performance with emphasis on design and operation of main machinery, electric power generation, distribution and electric propulsion, as well as the safety and reliability analysis of machinery systems.
 Upon completing the course the student should be able to: Hybrid and Electric Propulsion Systems: At the end of this section, the students are expected to: - Have the basic knowledge for the analysis and operation of shipboard electric power and propulsion systems and marine installations. - Understand basic electrical engineering for marine installations; analyze electric circuit networks including DC and AC circuits. - Define power flow in DC systems, and single- and three-phase AC power systems, generalize the power flow analysis to typical marine electrical power systems; calculate generated/consumed power by electrical machines; and describe the concept of power flow in marine electric distribution systems. - Explain the principle of electric machines including transformers and rotating machines, describe different topologies of electric machines applicable to marine propulsion, distribution and marine power generation, and model the electric components by equivalent electric circuits. - Understand and explain the principles of electric motors, motor drives and control of electric propulsion. - Understand the principle of hybrid power systems with batteries and fuel cells, and how it can contribute to reduced fuel and emissions.
 Conventional machinery: At the end of this section, the students are expected to be able to: - Quantify the power requirement of a certain vessel at various phases of operation and establish operating profiles.
 Estimate fuel consumption and exhaust emissions based on a specified operating profile, and also evaluate how changes in the operating profile may influence fuel consumption and exhaust emissions. - Understand basic principles of combustion and such definitions as heating value, excess air ratio, lean and fuel-rich combustion.
-Perform simple computations of the combustion process based on energy and mass balance. - Describe and analyze working cycles of internal combustion engines and gas turbines by means of p-V and T-s diagrams.
+Perform simple computations of the combustion process based on energy and mass balance. - Describe and analyze working cycles of internal combustion engines and gas turbines by means of p-V diagrams.
 Calculate simple thermodynamic cycles in order to evaluate energy utilization and produced work. - Explain the main components of the machines, the principles of energy conversion and typical operating characteristics of diesel engines and gas turbines.
-Explain terms used for describing performance of diesel engines and gas turbines related to power, energy utilization and exhaust emissions. - Compute, by means of mass and energy balance and simple process models, how performance of diesel engines and gas turbines is affected by external factors (atmospheric conditions, fuel quality) and internal factors (compression ratio, charge air pressure/pressure ratio in compressor, inlet temperature at turbine, etc.) RAMS: At the end of this section, the students are expected to: - Understand and be able to quantify component reliability. - Understand and calculate system reliability with reliability block diagrams and structure functions. - Understand and utilize fault tree analysis to characterize reliability and risk of technical systems. - Understand the meaning of system availability and how it can be calculated for complex and redundant systems. - Understand basic principles for maintenance management and know different types of maintenance, as well as the importance of maintainability. - Be able to calculate how system reliability can be improved through preventive maintenance. - Understand the basics of system optimization with respect to RAMS requirements. - Be able to use economic criteria, such as net present value, internal rate of return, and payback period, to assess design concepts and maintenance strategies. - Be able to use basic methods of risk analysis.
+Explain terms used for describing performance of diesel engines and gas turbines related to power, energy utilization and exhaust emissions. - RAMS: At the end of this section, the students are expected to: - Understand basic concepts related to risk and safety, and be able to use selected methods of risk analysis. - Understand and be able to quantify component reliability. - Understand and calculate system reliability with reliability block diagrams and structure functions. - Understand and utilize fault tree analysis to characterize reliability and risk of technical systems. - Understand the meaning of system availability and how it can be calculated for complex and redundant systems. - Understand the principles for maintenance management and know different types of maintenance, degradation patterns, as well as the importance of maintainability. - Be able to calculate how system reliability can be improved through preventive maintenance. - Understand the basics of system optimization with respect to RAMS requirements. - Be able to use economic criteria, such as net present value, internal rate of return, and payback period, to assess design concepts and maintenance strategies.

 Learning methods and activities